NuckyDucky/BabyRag/README.md

 Preinstall: Configure your AMD hardware.
 For NPU users, this means rebooting into UEFI and enabling the NPU.
 1. Install [Oobabooga's text-generation-webUI](https://github.com/oobabooga/text-generation-webui).
 2. Clone the repository in your extensions folder: `git clone https://github.com/your-repository/BabyRag.git`
+3. Activate the .env (usually cmd_os.bat) for windows users, its CMD_windows.bat.
-3. Install required Python packages: `pip install -r requirements.txt`
+4. CD: navigate to extensions/Baby Rag and Install required Python packages: `pip install -r requirements.txt`

 ## Usage
 To start the server and upload your files, very similarly to how you would do with superbooga/''V2.
 You don't need to fetch your data, but if you do it generates a cool json with your embeddings.
 Oobabooga's Web-UI has custom chat generation